rpeden/prefect-docker-compose/README.md

 # Limitations

-* If you run a Prefect agent in Docker, it will not be able to run `DockerContainer` deployments because Docker-in-Docker is not supported.
+* If you run a Prefect agent in Docker, it will not be able to run `DockerContainer` deployments unless you share the host's Docker socket with the agent container because Docker-in-Docker is not supported.

 # Getting Started